inhifistereo/traduire/README.md

 * Launch Browser
 * Navigate to the URI outputed by the deploy_ui.ps1
     * Azure Static Website supports custom domain names, if desired.
-* Select and upload assets\recording.m4a
+* Select and upload any podcast.
+    * [The History of Rome Episode #1](http://traffic.libsyn.com/historyofrome/01-_In_the_Beginning.mp3) is a great example.
+    * File size must be less than 50mb and limited to one speaker
 * Click 'Check Status' to watch the transcription go through its stages
 * Then the final result should be: \
     ![UI](./.assets/ui.png)